apache/apisix-dashboard/README.md

 $ yarn build
 ```

-5. The bundled files are under `/dist` folder if the step 4 is successful, then we recommend using `nginx` to handle those files, please refer to the nginx conf `docker/nginx.conf`.
+5. The bundled files are under `/dist` folder if the step 4 is successful, then we recommend using `nginx` to handle those files, please install `nginx` manually, then refer to the nginx conf `docker/nginx.conf`.
 6. Move files under `dist` folder to nginx's default html folder, then visit `http://127.0.0.1` in your browser.

 ## Development